microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/externalsponsors.md

 ---
 title: "externalSponsors resource type"
-description: "Identifies a relationship to another user in the tenant who will be allowed as approver." ms.localizationpriority: medium
+description: "Identifies a relationship to another user in the tenant who is allowed as approver." ms.localizationpriority: medium
 author: "markwahl-msft"
 ms.subservice: "entra-id-governance"